Army Clothing Record: What You Need to Know About Your Gear

 Adapting to Varied Climates

-For tropical climates, your clothing record will include lightweight, moisture-wicking uniforms.
+For tropical climates, your clothing record will include lightweight, moisture-wicking uniforms and insect-repellent treated garments to fend off mosquitoes and other pests.

 Deployment-Specific Clothing Needs